Geosynchronous/create-your-own-adventure/english/schrodinger-cat/dead-or-alive/dead-or-alive.md

 Or maybe, luck has nothing to do with it.

-The universe with teaming with fluctuating energetic potentials.
+The universe is teaming with fluctuating energetic potentials.

 Perhaps a "dead" cat exist in another universe.